-- Hepatitis A (HAV) – The virus is usually spread by contaminated food, water, feces, objects or close contact with infected person.
+- Hepatitis A (HAV) – The virus is usually spread by contaminated food, water, feces, objects, or close contact with infected persons.
 It’s usually not fatal but can cause upsetting symptoms.
-Hepatitis A infections can be prevented by improving sanitation, food safety and getting vaccinated.
+Hepatitis infections can be prevented by improving sanitation, food safety, and getting vaccinated.

 - Hepatitis D (HDV) – This type of infection only occurs in people already suffering from Hepatitis B and vaccination against Hepatitis B can prevent the occurrence of this type of infection.

 - Hepatitis E (HEV) – This type of infection is spread due to contaminated water.
 This infection usually clears in a few weeks and the major risk factor is contracting hepatitis E during pregnancy.

 - Living in a condition where sanitation and hygiene might be compromised

 - Being in a profession that puts you at risk of being in contact with contaminated blood

 - Having a sexual partner infected with the disease